Saint Paul Classic’s

 Where do my registration fees go?

 It costs a lot of money and requires hundreds of hours to produce an event like this.
-Costs include insurance, tents, food, printing and mailing costs, musicians, police officers, etc. All funds collected beyond the cost of the event remain with the Bicycle Alliance of Minnesota.
+Besides staff time, your registration fee includes fresh coffee, bountiful refreshments, live music, and police officers on route.
+All funds collected beyond the cost of the event benefit the Bicycle Alliance of Minnesota.

 Amazing Rest Stops